bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 ```
 .-((C4.C5)/(C4.C6.W7/C7))
 ```
 For this condition to be met the player must not be carrying object 4 and not object 5 or not carrying object 4 and not object 6 and not wearing object 7 or carrying object 7.
-Conditions can be as compllicated as you need them.
+Conditions can be as complicated as you need them.

 ## Example Game